elvischenv/srt-slurm/docs/installation.md

 3. Create `srtslurm.yaml` with your settings
 4. Auto-detect and set `srtctl_root` path

-Dynamo 0.7.0 is now available on PyPI and will be installed automatically from pip when workers start.

 ## Configure srtslurm.yaml

 After setup, edit `srtslurm.yaml` to add model paths, containers, and cluster-specific settings: